 Facebook: Popular among men and women in all age groups and locations.
 Used by all income and education levels.

 Google Reviews: Worldwide usage by both men and women.
 Younger demographic of users who are more likely to be white collar.

-If you are struggling to put together your own review strategy, Plug & Play can help.
+If you need help creating a review strategy, Plug & Play can help.
 Our experts can find the perfect review sites for you and help you encourage great new reviews with current and previous customers.